 In Philly, granted, we have too little snow to create a storybook winter wonderland the way they can in Buffalo, Eau Claire and Leadville.
 But the higher temperatures also mean we have all the more reason to be outside.
-We have taken some steps in this direction: Streateries are (hopefully) here to stay in most parts of the city.
+We have taken some steps in this direction: Streateries were maybe the best thing to come out of the pandemic (though many are now closing down because of city restrictions).
 Both Dilworth Park and Blue Cross River Rink, offer ice skating and other winter activities.
-Parks and Recreation has a (very slight) guide to winter fun in Philly, with links to five local skating rinks, hiking trails and popular sledding spots.
+Parks and Recreation has a (now five year old) guide to winter fun in Philly, with links to five local skating rinks, hiking trails and popular sledding spots.
 We at The Citizen also keep track of fun things to do in Philly throughout the week and weekends.

 But we could do more.
 Here are some ideas.